MSustrick/python-virtual-environments/hello-virtualenv/ReadMe.md

 ## VirtualEnv
 Notes for Virtual Env

+VirtualEnv isn't as good because the windows wrapper doesn't have as good of functionality as pipenv. mkproject ect doesn't work as well.

 Pip Install - pip install virtualenv pip install virtualenv
 For windows need to also install VirtualEnvWrapper-win